 Skanska created a common space for employees in its new headquarters in Poland.
 The company wanted it to be possible to meet in a large group for a town hall meeting or to work in silence.
-In Skanska’s origin, the construction of sustainable work environments is the main objective, so it was to be assumed that the project brief would reflect that.
+In Skanska’s origin, the creation of sustainable work environments is the main objective, so it was to be assumed that the project brief would reflect that.
 The space was supposed to emanate the character of Skanska, Scandinavian openness and attitudes towards human-centered approach.

 Common idea with Skanska named “Green Amphitheater, naturally!” was developed with active participation of employees.
-We wanted to create once again the “biosphere” in the office, which allows you to feel like one is in nature.
+Our idea was to create the biosphere in the office, which allows you to feel like one is in nature.
 Everyone likes to sit in the park sometimes.
 We wanted to achieve such an effect and the feelings associated with it in this space.
-Florabo could be the only suitable partner as they have more green blood in their veins than anyone else.
-Bogusz and Halina Kamińska from Florabo during brainstorming about the space, decided that greenery should “spill out” from the space into the corridor by hanging from the ceiling.
-In nature, green reaches in search of water and light.
-In Skanska, greenery enters the space of communication to connect and relax people.
-They wanted to achieve this effect and succeeded!
+We selected Florabo, as the only suitable partner as they have more green blood in their veins than anyone else.
+And of course a lot of knowledge on the influence of the greenery in the workplace interior.

-- 120 plants hang from the ceiling, suspended in their pots.
+- 120 plants hanging from the ceiling